lironCode24/FinalProjSite/README.md

 ## Database Setup

 We use PostgreSQL as our database.
-In the DB folder of our GitHub repository, you will find two SQL files: create.sql: This file contains the SQL commands to create the necessary database tables. insert.sql: This file contains the SQL commands to insert initial data into the database tables.
+In the DB folder of our GitHub repository, you will find two SQL files:

+create.sql: This file contains the SQL commands to create the necessary database tables. insert.sql: This file contains the SQL commands to insert initial data into the database tables.

-Steps to Setup the Database
+Steps to Setup the Database:

-Install PostgreSQL on your machine if it is not already installed.
+1. Install PostgreSQL on your machine if it is not already installed.
-Create a new database in PostgreSQL.
+2. Create a new database in PostgreSQL.
-Execute the commands in create.sql to create the database schema.
+3. Execute the commands in create.sql to create the database schema.
-Execute the commands in insert.sql to populate the database with initial data.
+4. Execute the commands in insert.sql to populate the database with initial data.

 ## Available Scripts